 I moved to college in 1984.
 Two cars loaded with a footlocker of completely inadequate clothes, a cardboard box of towels and sheets, my electric typewriter, my collection of Broadway cast recordings, a turntable, a Shakespeare collection, and assorted snacks.

-My parents had a sedan so my sister and her boyfriend drove most of my stuff in their car, including my prized poster of Mikhail Baryshnikov, which they slid along the passenger side back window.
-Riding down the highway from Maine to Massachusetts, my sister’s car kept passing us, and that poster of Baryshnikov’s bedroom eyes seemed to be both reassuring and mocking me the entire way.
+My parents had a sedan, so my sister and her boyfriend drove most of my stuff in their car, including my prized poster of Mikhail Baryshnikov, which they slid along the passenger side back window.
+Riding down the highway from Maine to Massachusetts, my sister’s car kept passing us, and that poster of Baryshnikov’s bedroom eyes seemed reassuring and mocking me the entire way.
 I was terrified.
 And my parents were utterly failing at putting on a brave face at the thought of their baby leaving the nest.

-Upon arrival I found that, while the girls on my hall were nice enough, it was readily apparent that my life as a small town girl on an island in Maine had not prepared me to live amongst kids from Manhattan prep schools, swanky Connecticut suburbs or exotic locales like Hawaii and Puerto Rico.
+Upon arrival, I found that, while the girls on my hall were nice enough, it was readily apparent that my life as a small-town girl on an island in Maine had not prepared me to live amongst kids from Manhattan prep schools, swanky Connecticut suburbs or exotic locales like Hawaii and Puerto Rico.

-The college ran move-in day like a well-oiled machine, although, (pro-tip # 1, don’t drink a huge cup of coffee on the way because chances are you will wait an hour or more in a car line to get on campus and to the dorm, and it may make for some uncomfortable moments!)
+The college ran move-in day like a well-oiled machine, although (pro-tip # 1, don’t drink a huge cup of coffee on the way because chances are you will wait an hour or more in a car line to get on campus and to the dorm, and it may make for some uncomfortable moments!)

-But before I knew it the day had passed in a blur of unpacked sweaters, 3M hanging strips (pro tip #2: buy about 3 times as many of these as you think you will need), light bulbs (ditto) and wrangling power strips in dorm rooms with two electrical outlets built long before its’ occupants came with laptops, phones, microwaves, and Keurigs.
+But before I knew it, the day had passed in a blur of unpacked sweaters, 3M hanging strips (pro tip #2: buy about 3 times as many of these as you think you will need), light bulbs (ditto), and wrangling power strips in dorm rooms with two electrical outlets built long before its’ occupants came with laptops, phones, microwaves, and Keurigs.
 (Which leads me to pro tip #3: buy a power strip with an extra-long cord and a pack of extra-long phone charging cords.)

 And then it was time for hugs and goodbyes.

 Now, I hug my daughter all the time.
 We’re a demonstrative, touchy family.
-But as I encircled her with my arms I did something I don’t think I’ve ever done, I held her head to my shoulder fiercely with one hand as if I could hold back this march of time that would soon pull us in different directions: her to the freshman cookout and me back to my quiet and empty car.
+But as I encircled her with my arms, I did something I don’t think I’ve ever done, I held her head to my shoulder fiercely with one hand as if I could hold back this march of time that would soon pull us in different directions: her to the freshman cookout and me back to my quiet and empty car.

-I’ve learned to become accustomed to the strange sterility of a teenage bedroom stripped of the things that made it the coolest spot in the house, lighter grocery lists, the occasional late night “I’m lonely” texts, endless inquiries about “how the semester is going?” from friends, and the aching absence of my sidekick.
+I’ve learned to become accustomed to the strange sterility of a teenage bedroom stripped of the things that made it the coolest spot in the house, lighter grocery lists, the occasional late-night “I’m lonely” texts, endless inquiries about “how the semester is going?” from friends and the aching absence of my sidekick.

 The kids who take longer to warm up may have a tough first semester but find their stride eventually.
-The currents and tides of college friendships and majors and clubs and activities will ebb and flow and take courses none of them can even begin to see right now.
-As the first semester charges ahead with more papers, exams, and events it brings us closer to that first winter break and a time to regroup and reconnect.
-Until then, I’ll answer the texts, and send the care packages and rest secure in the knowledge that the second semester will seem like old hat for all of us come January!
+The currents and tides of college friendships, majors, clubs, and activities will ebb and flow and take courses none can even begin to see.
+As the first semester charges ahead with more papers, exams, and events, it brings us closer to that first winter break and a time to regroup and reconnect.
+Until then, I’ll answer the texts, send the care packages, and rest secure in the knowledge that the second semester will seem like old hat for all of us come January!